luciano-im/nius/README.md

 Nius App is a [React](https://reactjs.org/) app created with [Create React App](https://github.com/facebookincubator/create-react-app) that consumes [News API](https://newsapi.org/) data.

 This is my first React app, developed to learn the basis of React.
+I know it can be a lot better but for now I feel it is enough to bring it to light.
+Anyway, anyone who wants to contribute to the project will be welcome.

 ## Demo
 [Nius App](https://luchisds.github.io/nius/)